MatthaeusHilpold/NYC-housing/index.md

 The presentation video can be seen here:

 {% include youtubePlayer.html id=page.youtubeId %}

+If that doesn't work, you can click on the [link to the video here](https://www.youtube.com/watch?v=u5MmebIA8UI&feature=youtu.be)

 Anyway, the idea of adding a QR code to the research poster and keeping it minimalistic was inspired by: